 For each expenditure or income item you add to the budget, use the notes area alongside the item to explain how it relates to the delivery of your activity and how the cost was calculated.
 If relevant, include a breakdown or itemisation of costs.

 Expenditure items can vary significantly from one activity to another.
 Any legitimate expense that is eligible can be included in the budget.

 Do not duplicate costs in the budget form.
 For example, if you receive a quote for advertising which includes design, do not add an additional item for design.
 Simply use ‘advertising’ as the expenditure item, and add a note explaining that

 This program may fund up to 80% of your activity costs.
 You must demonstrate at least 20% income, or your application will be ineligible.

 Examples of eligible expenditure items are here below.
-Make sure you check the list for ineligible items.
+Make sure you check What I can't apply for for ineligible items.

 Costs associated with marketing to your target audience e.g. information, promotion and audience engagement activities, advertising, graphic design, merchandise photography, videography, public relations and production of marketing collateral.

 Costs related to the remount, production and delivery of the activity or its deliverables, including the costs of presentation and exhibition.
 Eligible items may include venue hire, lighting hire, set construction, manufacturing costs, recording fees,